What exactly is constipation?

-- It's also vital to drink 8 to 10 glasses of water a day.
+- It's also vital to drink 8 to 12 glasses of water a day.

-- Avoid ALL margarines and similar type spreads.
+- Avoid ALL margarines and hydrogenated oils.

 - Avoid deep fried foods.

-- Avoid sugary processed foods and drinks
+- Avoid processed foods.

 - Avoid gluten (found in wheat, rye, oats and barley) and all foods containing these.
 Gluten is a digestive irritant.